This page provides a tutorial for rendering surface interfaces.

 The liquid and the container do not touch and have a gap between them.
 This approach is simple to implement and does not require any special support from the renderer.
 However, it does not produce a realistic result.
 This is because the gap between the two surfaces changes the rendering drastically and makes the liquid look like a solid block.

 The liquid overlaps the container.
 This approach potentially produces much more realistic results, but it requires special support from the renderer.
 This is because the renderer must keep track of which surfaces have been intersected along a ray path so that it can compute the correct index of refraction.
 Without this built-in support, this method cannot be used.
 Luckily, V-Ray supports the necessary framework for this, which makes this approach the preferred one.

 The third approach is to model the interface separately.
 In general, this is difficult to implement; especially in animations.
 Furthermore, this approach introduces a third object into the scene with a separate material, which makes things more complicated.
 Additionally, it will not work very well with things like fog in the glass - since in this case, V-Ray cannot make the connection between the glass/liquid material, and the surface interface material, and cannot apply the correct fogging value.

 Below, we will discuss the first two methods only; the third method is more difficult, and we do not recommend it with V-Ray.

 To download the scene used in this tutorial, click on the button below.

 1.2.
 Assign V-Ray as the current renderer and make sure the Sampler Type is set to Progressive.

 Next, we want to get some GI:

-1.5.
-Turn off the Refractive GI caustics.
+1.4.
+Turn off both the Refractive and Reflective GI caustics.
 We will add photon-mapped caustics later on for the final image.